Bunkai9448/digipet_PSP/RE_Guide.md

 The only exception is games where the boot.bin is fully present and contains debug symbols, in those cases you delete eboot.bin and rename boot.bin to eboot.bin to work with it.*

-Sample with defines & sceImposeSetLanguageMode (go to [Armips_files](https://github.com/Bunkai9448/digipet_PSP/tree/main/Armips_files) if you want to see the complete script)
+- Let's tart with defines & sceImposeSetLanguageMode

 ```
 ; psp elfs are always loaded to 8804000